KnoP-01/krl-for-vim/README.md

 ## Introduction:

-Have a look at the [tl:dr][2] section of this readme to get a very quick overview over the most important options provided by KRL for Vim.
+Have a look at [tl:dr][2] to get a very quick overview over the most important options provided by KRL for Vim.
 For more details see the [help][3] file.

-KRL for Vim is a collection of Vim scripts to help programing KUKA industrial robots.
+KRL for Vim (7.4 or later) is a collection of Vim scripts to help programing KUKA industrial robots.

 It provides

 * syntax highlighting,
 * auto indention,
 * folding (case sensitive),
 * mappings and settings to navigate through code in a backup folder structure and
 * mappings to insert a body of a new def(fct?) based on user defined templates or hopefully sane defaults.

 Most of this is optional, though some things are default on.
-Have a look in the help files krl-options section for more details.
+Have a look in the [krl-options][6] section in the help for more details.
+Maybe the most confusing thing which is default on is the inclusion of $, # and & into 'iskeyword'.
+This makes e.g. $ov\_pro, #initmov and &comment a "word" for commands like `w`, `e` and the like.
+This was probably a bad design decision, but it is as it is now.
+It's optional (g:krlNoKeyWord) anyway.
+Maybe in the next major release the default will change.

 It supports VKRC files.
 Folding will get optimized for VKRC.
 Also try the gd mapping on a fold line with SPSMAKRO, UP or Marker.

-Note: Keep your files to be edited below the KRC/ folder if you plan to edit lots of files.
+Note: Keep your files to be edited below the `KRC/` folder if you plan to edit lots of files.
 This folder will be the root for 'path'.
 Note to linux users: Keep your files to be edited on a FAT file system.
 Some features need the case insensitive file system to work properly.